-The Centers for Disease Control and Prevention and Healthy People 2020 recommend fluoridated water as the most effective way to deliver fluoride to a community.
-After communities fluoridate their water supplies, the percentage of children in the population with at least one cavity decreases by about 15%, on average, compared to before water fluoridation.
-In areas that have not yet fluoridated, school fluoride programs can reduce the rate of cavities by about 20%-30%.
+The Centers for Disease Control and Prevention and Healthy People 2020 recommend fluoridated water as the most effective way to deliver fluoride to an entire community.
+Fluoridated water provides fluoride at very low levels, consistently.
+In communities that have not yet fluoridated, school fluoride programs can reduce cavities by 20%-30%.
 These programs, however, only reach the children in schools that participate and those who have parental permission.

 - A school is eligible if at least 30% of the students are eligible for the federal Free-and-Reduced Lunch (FRL) Program.